Pentagon targeting trucks, rigs in assault on Islamic State oil funding

 Air strikes last year against targets such as mobile refineries had cut the group’s oil revenues from $3 million a day to under $1 million a day, according to several independent estimates.

-While the group was able repair those facilities quickly, it may struggle to do so after the most recent bombings.
+But the group was able repair those facilities quickly, U.S. officials say.
+It may struggle to do after the most recent bombings.

 The new strategy carries some risk.
 An aggressive bombing campaign may permanently disable oil wells and other facilities, rendering them useless for any future Syrian government.